Soumilgit/Gesture-Sign-Language-Detection-using-Python/README.md

 ```

 ## Running the Project
-## Showcase - please DO CHECK this, in case you're facing issues with running on VSCode:
+## Showcase - please DO CHECK this, if facing issues with running on VSCode:
 Start the local server:
 ```
 python app.py